Quota Mechanisms: Finite-Sample Optimality and Robustness: Main proofs

 We caution that the continuity property in \cref{res:Lip} is somewhat special.
 The solution set of a linear program is not generally continuous in the left-side data $(A,C)$ or the coefficients of the objective function.\footnote{To see this, consider the classical two-good consumer problem of maximizing $u_1 x_1 + u_2 x_2$ subject to the constraints $p_1 x_1 + p_2 x_2 \leq w$ and $x_1, x_2 \geq 0$.
 For simplicity, suppose that the parameters $u_1$, $u_2$, $p_1$, $p_2$, and $w$ are all strictly positive.
-There are multiple optimal bundles if and only if $u_1 / u_2 = p_1/ p_2$.
-At any parameter values satisfying this condition, the solution set fails to be \emph{lower} hemicontinuous in $(p_1, p_2)$ and in $(u_1,u_2)$.
+At any parameter values satisfying $u_1 / u_2 = p_1/ p_2$, there is a continuum of optimal bundles, and the solution set is not \emph{lower} hemicontinuous in $(p_1, p_2)$ or in $(u_1,u_2)$.
 In this example, the objective and the feasible set are continuous in the parameters, so the solution set is \emph{upper} hemicontinuous in the parameters, by Berge's theorem.
-In general, however, the feasible set of a linear program is not necessarily continuous in the left-side data, so Berge's theorem may not apply, and the solution set may violate both upper and lower hemicontinuity.} Moreover, for optimal transport problems on \emph{infinite} sets, the solution set is not necessarily continuous in the marginals, with respect to the total variation norm.\footnote{Note that the Lipschitz constant grows without bound as $|X|$ and $|Y|$ increase.
+In general, however, the feasible set of a linear program is not necessarily continuous in the left-side data, so Berge's theorem may not apply, and the solution set may violate both upper and lower hemicontinuity.
+For example, with a constraint of the form $a^T x \leq 1$, the feasible set may fail to be continuous whenever some component of $a$ equals zero.} Moreover, for optimal transport problems on \emph{infinite} sets, the solution set is not necessarily continuous in the marginals with respect to the total variation norm.\footnote{Note that the Lipschitz constant in \cref{res:Lip} grows without bound as $|X|$ and $|Y|$ increase.
 Here is a counterexample to continuity with infinite sets.
 For each $\e > 0$, consider the problem of transporting the uniform distribution over $[0,1]$ to the uniform distribution over $[\e, 1 + \e]$, under a squared distance moving cost.
-It is optimal to map each point $x$ to $x + \e$, so no mass is fixed.}
+It is uniquely optimal to shift each point to the right by $\e$.
+Therefore, the entire mass of $1$ is moved, but the total variation distance between the marginals is $\e$.}